Hampshire Hospitals NHS Foundation Trust serves a population of approximately 570,000 across Hampshire and parts of West Berkshire.

 If you wish to contact any of the above please email: Information.Governance@hhft.nhs.uk

 We try to meet the highest standards when collecting and using personal information.
-We encourage people to bring concerns to our attention and we take any complaints we receive very seriously.Customer Care Team
+We encourage people to bring concerns to our attention and we take any complaints we receive very seriously.PALS and complaints team

 Basingstoke and North Hampshire Hospital